-• Although the areas selected for proposed development is mostly degraded, the proposed development would contribute to the further transformation of the area.
+Although the areas selected for proposed development is mostly degraded, the proposed development would contribute to the further transformation of the area.

 14. Is the development the best practicable environmental option for this land/site?
-YES NO Please explain

-At present there are no other viable alternative land use options for these sites (unless it to keep it natural).
+YES NO Please explain At present there are no other viable alternative land use options for these sites (unless it to o keep it natural).
 15. What will the benefits be to society in general and to the local communities?
-Please explain

-The proposed development will ensure rightful water use distribute to rightful water users.
+Please explain The proposed development will ensure rightful water use distribute to rightful water users.
 16. Any other need and desirability considerations related to the proposed development?

-17. Describe how the general objectives of Integrated Environmental Management as set out in Section 23 of the NEMA have been taken into account:

-The general objectives of Integrated Environmental Management have been taken into account through the following:

-- The actual and potential impacts of the activity on the environment, socio-economic conditions and cultural heritage have been identified, predicted and evaluated, as well as the risks and consequences and alternatives and options for mitigation of activities, with a view to minimizing negative impact, maximizing benefits and promoting compliance with the principles of environmental management - please refer to Section F below. - The effects of the activity on the environment have been considered before actions taken in connection with them alternatives have been considered and investigated (please refer to Section E below). - Adequate and appropriate opportunity for public participation is ensured through the public participation process - The environmental attributes have been considered in the management and decision-making of the activity an EMP has been included (Appendix H) with the proposed activity and must adhere to the requirements of all applicable state Authorities.

-18 Describe how the principles of environmental management as set out in Section 2 of the NEMA have been taken into account:

-The principles of environmental management as set out in section 2 of NEMA have been taken into account.
-The principles pertinent to this activity include:
+Please explain N/A 17.
+Describe how the general objectives of Integrated Environmental Management as set out in Sectio have been taken into account: n 23 of the NEMA The general objectives of Integrated Environmental Management have been taken into activiting: The actual and potential impacts of the activity on the environment, socio-econor cultural heritage have been identified, predicted and evaluated, as well a consequences and alternatives and options for mitigation of activities, with a v negative impact, maximizing benefits and promoting compliance with the principles management - please refer to Section F below.
+The effects of the activity on the environment have been considered before connection with them - alternatives have been considered and investigated (pleat E below).
+Adequate and appropriate opportunity for public participation is ensured the participation process The environmental attributes have been considered in the management and decise activity - an EMP has been included (Appendix H) with the proposed activity at the requirements of all applicable state Authorities. nic conditions and as the risks and riew to minimizing s of environmental actions taken in se refer to Section arough the public sion-making of the and must adhere to account: The principles of environmental management as set out in section 2 of NEMA have been to The principles pertinent to this activity include: People and their needs have been placed at the forefront while serving their physic developmental, cultural and social interests - the proposed activity will have a be people, regarding their cultural believes.
+Development must be socially, environmentally and economically sustainable.
+Whe ecosystems, loss of biodiversity, pollution and degradation, and landscapes and sites nation's cultural heritage cannot be avoided, are minimised and remedied Althor expected to have little to no environmental impact, these impacts have been consider measures have been put in place. cal, psychological, eneficial impact on ere disturbance of that constitute the ugh the activity is